tigerbeetle/tigerbeetle/README.md

 ## AlphaBeetle - 400,000 transfers per second

-After ProtoBeetle, from September through October 2020, we knuckled down and rewrote TigerBeetle in C/Zig to create the alpha version of TigerBeetle.
+After ProtoBeetle, from September through October 2020, we knuckled down and rewrote TigerBeetle in C/Zig to create the alpha version of TigerBeetle, using io_uring as a foundation for fast I/O.

+TigerBeetle's Zig implementation of io_uring was [submitted](https://github.com/ziglang/zig/pull/6356) for addition to the Zig standard library.

 ## BetaBeetle (under active development)